JosephD-03/JosephD-03/README.md

 # Layton area puzzle cache

+# Announcements:
+Saturday 08/24/2024: The master file has been released (Download it at https://github.com/JosephD-03/JosephD-03/blob/main/MasterFile.zip)!
+I am excited for people to start finding the caches!
+Feel free to use the files to create puzzle caches in your local area :)

 ## About:
 My goal is to project to provide "indoorsy" people a fun way to collaborate with their "outdoorsy" friends/family, and to give myself a fun hobby incorporating my interests in computers/electronics with my love for the outdoors.
 My hope is to eventually include some electronic components, multiple courses, and a variety of puzzles for the course—and a better website.